wdbo/webdocbook/README.md

-WebDocbook : the web like a book
+WebDocBook : the web like a book
 ===============================

 **WebDocBook** is a simple PHP app to build rich HTML5 views from Markdown files following a